The average homeowner in the U.S. will stay in their home for thirteen years before they sell it.

 Selling a House With a Mortgage: It’s Totally Possible

-Buying and selling your house is one of the most stressful thing any of us will ever do.
+Buying and selling your house is one of the most stressful things any of us will ever do.
 Moving is stressful in itself without factoring in the major financial decisions involved.

 If you’ve decided to engage in home selling with a mortgage still not paid off, you don’t have to worry.
 As long as you have enough equity in your home to pay off the mortgage and closing costs, as well as any HELOC loans you’ve taken out, it should go as smoothly as home sales typically do.